angelocatalani/delegator/README.md

 ## Backed API

-POST /task: run the command to the target server
+`POST /task`: run the command to the target server

-GET /task/status/<task-id>: returns the task status together with its most recent portion of the output
+`GET /task/status/<task-id>`: returns the task status together with its most recent portion of the output

-PUT /task/status/<task-id>: update the task status
+`PUT /task/status/<task-id>`: update the task status

-GET /task/user: shows all the tasks executed by the current authenticated user
+`GET /task/user`: shows all the tasks executed by the current authenticated user

 ## Roadmap